-Yes.
-We are proud to operate two open admission shelters that continuously reach no-kill save rates every month.
-See our Shelter Statistics page for more info on our save rate over the years.
+We are proud to operate two open admission shelters that are working to achieve and sustain no-kill save rates every month.
+See our Shelter Statistics page for more info on our save rate month over month and in recent years.

 “No-kill” means that we are able to achieve a 90% lifesaving rate, at least, at the county shelters we operate.
 This means we are able to save 90% of the animals that enter our shelters.
 This rate is the industry benchmark that acknowledges the need to consider the best interests of the animals in our care, our community at large, and to avoid needless suffering.
 We always need support from our community to help us achieve and exceed our goals.
 Adoption, fostering, volunteering, donating and advocating for our cause are all valuable ways to make a difference in our community.